Chiral charge conservation and ballistic magnetotransport in a disordered Weyl semimetal: Introduction

 The way that anomalous surface states of these abstract higher-dimensional SPT insulators actually get realized as metals in physical dimensions, is that the emergent symmetries, which act as on-site internal symmetries at low-energies (IR), are in fact descendants of microscopic (UV) symmetries, which are non-on-site crystalline symmetries, such as translations, rotations, mirror, etc. This immediately raises the question to what extent these topological concepts survive the introduction of disorder, which generally violates all the crystalline symmetries.
 It turns out that even only average symmetry is often enough to preserve nontrivial topology in metals~\cite{Ma22,Yi24,Yi25}, which is analogous to what was found earlier in the context of topological insulators~\cite{Fu12,Mong12}.
 In particular, we have demonstrated that Weyl semimetals are protected against Anderson localization due to the nontrivial topology, along with average translational symmetry~\cite{Yi24,Yi25}.

 In this paper we take this a step further and show that topology and average translational symmetry lead to an almost exact (the precise meaning of this is described below) chiral charge conservation in ideal Weyl semimetals, in which the Fermi energy exactly coincides with the Weyl nodes.
 This, in turn, leads to experimentally-observable consequences.
 Namely, in the presence of an external magnetic field, the longitudinal conductance is dominated by a purely ballistic, non-dissipative contribution, given by the conductance quantum $e^2/h$ per every magnetic flux quantum, penetrating the sample cross-section.
-This effect may already be observable in currently existing materials, in particular the Cr-doped Bi$_2$Te$_3$ of Ref.~\cite{Belopolski25}.
+This effect may already be observable in currently existing materials, in particular the Cr-doped Bi$_2$Te$_3$ of Ref.~\cite{Belopolski25}, if effort is made to reduce disorder (see below for an extended discussion).